evaluation-alex/AWS-SDK-in-NodeJS/README.md

 Here `index.html` and `script.js` are client files, which our server will server.
 And all the server related files are saved in `server` folder.

-Now got to your terminal and switch to the folder where you have cloned this repository.
+Now go to your terminal and switch to the folder where you have cloned this repository.

 ```sh
 $ cd server